Protection of credit institutions customers

 The Moroccan Centre for Banking Mediation intervenes in all matters related to banking or financing operations.

-- Any dispute that has already been the subject of a judicial or arbitral decision;
+Any dispute that has already been the subject of a judicial or arbitration decision is excluded from the scope of mediation.

 Persons who are dissatisfied with the answers provided by their credit institution or the mediator can refer to Bank Al-Maghrib.
 This latter will determine the appropriate follow-up to their requests.